romi330/discord-bot/docs/INTENTS.md

 - Excessive emoji usage (emoji spam)
 - Message flooding

-These moderation tools rely heavily on analyzing `message.content` to identify and act on violations in real-time.
+These moderation tools rely heavily on analyzing `message_content` to identify and act on violations in real-time.

 ---

 ## 🤖 User Interaction

 The bot listens for mentions (e.g., `@paul`) and provides an automated responses.
 This enhances user experience and accessibility, especially for new members.
-Processing `message.content` is necessary to identify and handle these mentions properly.
+Processing `message_content` is necessary to identify and handle these mentions properly.

 ---